Sparvriend/Master-Thesis/README.md

 ### Tensorboard tip

-To open tensorboard in browser, run the following command in a new terminal: tensorboard --logdir=Master-Thesis-Experiments
+To open tensorboard in browser, run the following command in a new terminal: python3.10 -m tensorboard.main --logdir=Results/Experiment-Results

 ### Class definition for the NTZFilterDataset